hschott/ficum/README.md

 By default, the AND operator takes precedence (i.e., it is evaluated before any OR operators are).
 However, a parenthesised expression can be used to change precedence, yielding whatever the contained expression yields.

 A constraint is composed of a selector, comparison and argument triple, which refines the constraint.
 When processed, a constraint yields a Boolean value.
-An array of arguments must be enclosed in square brackets and each argument separated with a comma.
+An array of arguments must be enclosed in square brackets and each argument separated by a comma.

 ```
 constraint     =  selector comparison ( argument / args-array )
 args-array     =  "[" argument *( "," argument ) "]"
 ```

 A selector identifies the field of an entity that a constraint applies to.
-Since entities can be nested, also a selector can be defined as nested fields with a dot as separator.
+Since entities can be nested, an selector can also be defined as nested fields with a dot as separator.

 ```
 selector       =  1*selector-char